HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

 ```

-This strategy for data validation is inefficient when working with substantial amounts of data, because it requires us to inspect the answers of LLMs, eventually catch mistakes, and implement solutions to resolve them.
+This strategy for data validation is inefficient when working with substantial amounts of data, because it requires writing custom code to manually inspect every part of the LLM outputs and catch potential errors.

-How can we make our approach more robust?
-By using Pydantic, a Python library (with over 70M downloads per week!) that offers powerful tools to simplify both the __representation__ of schemas and __validation__ of LLM-produced data.
+How can we make our approach more robust than that?
+By using Pydantic, a Python library (with over 70M downloads per week!) that offers powerful tools to simplify both the __representation__ of schemas and the __validation__ of LLM-produced data.
 You can install it with the following command in your terminal:

 ```bash
 pip install pydantic==2.9.1